cqframework/ecqm-content-qicore-2025/README.md

 ### Measure Testing

-This repository is populated with FHIR-based measure specifications developed using the MADiE tool and based on published AU2024 eCQMs.
+This repository is populated with FHIR-based measure specifications developed using the MADiE tool and based on published AU2025 eCQMs.
 See the [Measure Content Index](https://docs.google.com/spreadsheets/d/1DocNOIX3ZYWCzOxSHw00sl21WHWx5SeazrlSCUcjqqs/edit#gid=1008487491) for a complete listing of available measure content for measure testing.

 ### Multi-Provider Patient Scenario

-For systems that deal house data from multiple providers, it is often the case that individual patients may have encounters with multiple providers.
+For systems that house data from multiple providers, it is often the case that individual patients may have encounters with multiple providers.
 In these cases, there must be a way to support identifying the data that should be reported with an individual based on the provider being reported.
 This is often referred to as the attribution of a patient (and their associated data for reporting) to a provider.
 Because attribution models vary based on where and why a measure is being evaluated (i.e. for what reporting program), attribution is not included as part of the measure specification.
 This means that currently, reporting systems must partition data differently when running the same measure for different programs.
 To support formal description of the attribution model, this scenario will look at ways to describe the attribution as part of the program, rather than as part of the measure itself.

 The testing scenario we are using to support these investigations is as follows: